REALM: Reliable Expertise-Aware Language Model Fine-Tuning from Noisy Annotations: Introduction

 We propose \textbf{R}eliable \textbf{E}xpertise-\textbf{A}ware \textbf{L}anguage \textbf{M}odel (REALM) Fine-Tuning, a method that jointly learns the model parameters and an expertise value for each annotator.
 The key idea is to model each observed label as a mixture between the model's prediction and a uniform random guess, weighted by the annotator's expertise.
 An annotator with high expertise pushes the model toward their label; one with low expertise contributes little signal.
 Crucially, expertise is never observed: it is recovered entirely unsupervised from the structure of the training data.
 This mixture-based formulation was introduced in the imitation learning literature \cite{beliaev2022imitation, beliaev2025inverse}, where it was shown to allow unsupervised recovery of demonstrator quality in sequential decision-making.
 We adapt and extend this framework to the LLM fine-tuning setting, where supervision is token-level and expertise varies across tasks in a structured multi-task setting.
 To our knowledge, this mixture-based approach has not previously been applied to language model training.

 We adapt the mixture objective to the LLM fine-tuning setting by restricting the model's output distribution to the $K$ answer-choice tokens of each multiple-choice task, and extend it to a multi-task setting where annotator expertise varies across tasks and is encoded in a learned matrix.
-We evaluate REALM on five multiple-choice question answering benchmarks \cite{mihaylov2018obqa, clark2018arc, bisk2020piqa, lin2021riddlesense, jin2019pubmedqa}, fine-tuning three sizes of Flan-T5 \cite{chung2022scaling} under simulated noisy annotations.
+We evaluate REALM on five multiple-choice question answering benchmarks \cite{mihaylov2018obqa, clark2018arc, bisk2020piqa, lin2021riddlesense, jin2019pubmedqa}, fine-tuning three sizes of Flan-T5 \cite{chung2022scaling} under noisy annotations.
 Our experiments systematically vary the annotator expertise distribution, the noise type (uniform, asymmetric, and systematic), and the annotation mode (shared and exclusive), yielding a comprehensive picture of when and why expertise-aware training helps.

-Our main contributions are as follows: \begin{itemize} \item We propose REALM, a mixture-based fine-tuning objective that jointly learns model parameters and per-annotator expertis vectors entirely unsupervised, requiring no additional supervision beyond annotator identity.
+Our main contributions are as follows: \begin{itemize} \item We propose REALM, a mixture-based fine-tuning objective that jointly learns model parameters and per-annotator expertise vectors entirely unsupervised, requiring no additional supervision beyond annotator identity.

-\item REALM consistently outperforms naive noisy SFT across datasets, model sizes, noise regimes, and in the multi-task setting where annotator expertise varies across tasks, with accuracy improvements of up to $50\%$ in the most adversarial setting and gains that grow with model size.
+\item REALM consistently outperforms naive noisy SFT across datasets, model sizes, noise regimes, and in the multi-task setting where annotator expertise varies across tasks, with an average accuracy improvement of $+5.5\%$ and gains that grow with model capacity.

 \item REALM remains robust when the noise type violates the model's generative assumptions, because unreliable annotators still produce systematically worse labels regardless of the noise structure. \end{itemize}